 To Whom It May Concern:

-A subcommittee consisting of Julie Almond (HealthFirst Family Care Center), Tracy Ibbotson (Steward Healthcare System/St. Anne’s Hospital), and Casey Shannon (BayCoast Bank) met on October 29, 2021, to review and rank the renewal projects that will be part of the Fall River CoC application this year.
+A subcommittee consisting of Julie Almond (HealthFirst Family Care Center), Nicole Almeida (BayCoast Bank) Tracy Ibbotson (Steward Healthcare System/St. Anne’s Hospital), Dan Long (BayCoast Bank) Janet Ricchardi (United Way of Massachusetts Bay and Merrimack Valley), Meg Rogers (United Way of Greater Fall River), and Anna Thomas (Together We Stand) met on August 23, 2022, to review and rank the renewal projects that will be part of the Fall River CoC application this year.

 3. Next Step Home